EFFECTIVE DATE: 6/6/19

 When an organization engages Certemy’s Platform, the organizations’ users, such as their employees or professional certified by the organization, must register an account by providing their email address, first name, last name, the industry they work in, any specializations they may have, and create a password.
 The information that we collect through the Platform from individual professionals as a service provider to these organizations will vary based on the particular organization’s requirements and needs, and may include information such as names, addresses, contact information, certification-specific data, testing requirements, scores and histories, continuing education requirements, including classes enrolled in and completed, and ethical or other reported violations.

 As part of the certification management services offered through the Platform, we may share information about professionals with other organizations using the Platform in order to provide our services.
-For example, we may share through the Platform information about professionals with a continuing education content provider so the professional can complete their certification requirements.
+For example, if a professional chooses to interact with a continuing education content provider featured on the Platform, we may share through the Platform information about the professional with the continuing education content provider so the professional can complete their certification requirements.
 We may also share information about a professional with their employer, such as their certification status, if their employer also uses the Platform.

 This Policy is current as of the Effective Date set forth above.
 We may change this Policy from time to time, so please be sure to check back periodically.
 We will post any changes to this Policy on our Site and Platform.
 If we make any changes to this Policy that materially affect our practices with regard to the personal information we have previously collected from you, we will endeavor to provide you with notice in advance of such change by highlighting the change on our Site and Platform.